 Sets with full-matrix backlights can be significantly more expensive than ones that are edge lit, but some budget TVs use direct-lit backlights that cut costs by using fewer LEDs.
 Direct-lit sets are slightly thicker than edge-lit sets and are more prone to an artifact called blooming, in which light appears to leak from bright objects surrounded by a dark background.
 On the plus side, they often have better uniformity (blacks and/or colors are the same from edge to edge on the screen) and better black levels.
 Blacks can be deepened still further using a technique called local dimming where groups of LEDs (called zones) are actually turned off in areas that call for pitch black.
 The more zones an LED TV backlight has, the better the effectiveness of local dimming.

 An edge-lit LED backlight is thinner than a direct-lit one and more energy efficient, but these LED TVs struggle more with screen uniformity.
 Owners tend to complain of edges or corners that are brighter than other parts of the screen, especially in very dark scenes.
 The issue can vary from set to set, however, and bothers some viewers more than others.
 Some edge-lit sets use a version of local dimming as well, but effectiveness is more uneven -- helping black levels on some sets, but either having little effect or even harming picture quality on others.
-Buyers of plasma, OLED and projectors need not worry about the backlight, as none of those technologies use one.
+Buyers of OLED sets need not worry about the backlight, as that technology does not use one.

 4K sets, also known as UHD or Ultra HD, have screens featuring resolutions that are roughly four times that of standard HD sets.
 When fed with native 4K content, these TVs are capable of incredible picture quality.